holmes1412/workflow-major/docs/en/about-upstream-1.md

 1. Weight random strategy: selection randomly according to weight
 2. Consistent hashing strategy: The framework uses a standard consistent hashing algorithm, and users can define the consistent hash function consistent_hash for the requested uri
 3. Manual strategy: make definite selection according to the select function that user provided for the requested uri, if the blown target is selected: a.
 If try_another is false, this request will return to failure b.
 If try_another is true, the framework uses standard consistent hash algorithm to make a second selection, and the user can define the consistent hash function consistent_hash for the requested uri
-4. Master-slave strategy: According to the priority of master first, slave next, select master as long as it can be used.
+4. Main-backup strategy: According to the priority of main first, backup next, select a main server as long as it can be used.
 This strategy can take effect concurrently with any of [1], [2], and [3], and they influence each other.
 5. Round-robin/weighted-round-robin: regarded as equivalent to [1], not available for now

 The framework recommends common users to use strategy [2], which can ensure that the cluster has good fault tolerance and scalability